hashicorp/terraform/website/source/docs/internals/providers/new-data-source.html.md

 easier to contribute code back to the Terraform codebase.

 Just like resources, data sources are functions that take no arguments and return a `*schema.Resource`.
-While functions can technically be named anything, the Terraform codebase uses the camelCase version of the file name as the function name.
+While functions can be named anything, the Terraform codebase uses the camelCase version of the file name as the function name.
 For example, `data_source_aws_eip.go` would contain `dataSourceAwsEip`.
 Providers have a lot of functions in them, and these naming